stadt-karlsruhe/open-data-dashboard/docs/testing/cypress.en.md

 The Open Data Dashboard uses Cypress end-to-end tests to ensure that our application can always meet certain user expectations.

+!!!note
+    Since our application is dependent on data from other applications, some tests might fail if that data should change.
+    In that case, the tests will need to be adjusted.

 ## Running Cypress tests on your local system

 ### Setup